Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.93).
+- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.91).

-- In his most recent appearance on Saturday against the Pittsburgh Pirates, the righty threw 6 2/3 innings, allowing four earned runs while surrendering four hits.
+- His most recent appearance came on Wednesday, Aug.
+2 against the St. Louis Cardinals, when the right-hander threw four innings, surrendering seven earned runs while allowing nine hits.

+- The 27-year-old has put together a 4.43 ERA and 10.9 strikeouts per nine innings in 22 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.